akka/akka-management/docs/src/main/paradox/akka-management.md

 application.conf
 :   ```
-    akka.management.http.hostname = ${HOST} //Get hostname from environmental variable HOST akka.management.port = 19999
+  // Get hostname from environmental variable HOST akka.management.http.hostname = ${HOST} akka.management.port = 19999
-    akka.management.port = ${?PORT_19999} //Get port from environmental variable PORT_19999 if it's defined, otherwise 19999
+  // Get port from environmental variable PORT_19999 if it's defined, otherwise 19999 akka.management.port = ${?PORT_19999}
   akka.management.http.bind-hostname = 0.0.0.0
   akka.management.http.bind-port = 19999
     ```

-It is also possible to modify the base path of the API, by setting the appropriate value in application conf:
+It is also possible to modify the base path of the API, by setting the appropriate value in application.conf:

 application.conf
 :   ```